'Going, Going, Gone?' The Church of England and LGBTQ Part 1

 Many acutely feel the pain, grief and despair of a beloved child whose attractions refuse to shift, leaving them saddled with unasked-for, unwanted feelings.
 Many LGBTQ truly are victims, and that in a variety of ways.
 Who would want to make things worse for them?

 Perhaps the progressives in both Churches are not so wrong after all.
 How can any keep holding to Jesus' words in real time, confronted by real people in pain?
+I will consider the answer to that question in Part II.

+Dr Lisa Nolland is CEO of the Marriage Sex and Culture Group, London.